ruxi22/PurrfectMatch/README.md

 ## Conclusion
-**PurrfectMatch** is designed with scalability and maintainability in mind.
-By leveraging five key design patterns and a clear modular architecture, the project ensures robust functionality, extensibility, and ease of future development.
-This document lays the foundation for implementation and milestone progression.
+The planned architecture is designed to be modular and scalable, which will allow easy expansion in future development.